ibm-cloud-docs/storage-scale/getting-started.md

 {: #create-custom-image}
 {: step}

-You can create a custom image for compute, storage and client nodes or use the default image.
+You can create a custom image for compute, storage, and client nodes or use the default image.
 But for bootstrap, GKLM (if encryption is enabled) and LDAP (if LDAP is enabled), only the default image is supported.
 For more information, see [Planning for custom images](/docs/vpc?topic=vpc-planning-custom-images).

-For parallel vNIC and CES feature, only default images for storage is supported.
+For parallel vNIC and CES feature, only default images for storage are supported.
 {: note}

 {{site.data.keyword.cloud_notm}} provides pre-built images with RHEL to help you get started quickly.
 See the `storage_vsi_osimage_name storage_bare_metal_osimage_name` and `compute_vsi_osimage_name` parameter in [Deployment values](/docs/storage-scale?topic=storage-scale-deployment-values).
 In addition to the base operating system, the image includes the {{site.data.keyword.scale_short}} software packages that allow for the {{site.data.keyword.scale_short}} shared file system to be automatically mounted and ready for use after the creation and configuration of the cluster is complete.